Rsantct/pe.audio.sys/pe.audio.sys/doc/80_PipeWire.md

 ## Spotify users

-After restarting **pe.audio.sys**, you need to restart the Spotfy Desktop App in order to reconnect to the new PipeWire-Jack instance.
+After restarting **pe.audio.sys**, you'll need to restart the Spotfy Desktop App in order to reconnect to the new PipeWire-Jack instance.

+We also RECOMMEND to **minimize Spotify** in order to stop Spotify main window to load lots of widgets with high CPU spense.

-This is done when using `plugins/spotify_desktop.py`
+This is done when using **`plugins/spotify_desktop.py`**, this plugin needs the folowing Debian packages:

+    apt install playerctl xdotool